 When Should You Use Push Marketing Notifications?

-It’s not all benefits and hurrahs when it comes to push marketing, though.
-In an article for Wired, David Pierce rants against the constant intrusion too many push alerts can have on his day.
+It’s not all benefits and hurrahs when it comes to push marketing strategies, In an article for Wired, David Pierce rants against the constant intrusion too many push alerts can have on his day.
 For this reason, you have to be careful how you develop your push marketing strategy, or else your audience will disable the alerts.

-Here are some tips for when and how to use push notifications to ensure a greater chance at success.
+Here are some tips for when and how to use push notifications to ensure a greater chance of success.

 - Provide custom options so consumers can decide when they get ad alerts.
 Consider the eBay app, which allows users to request updates when very specific products are listed for sale.
 It’s unlikely someone would want a push alert every time an auction is listed, but they may want to know whenever a specific Denon CD player is listed.